PlantBasedTendies/LangChainApps/README.md

 \
 :gear: To run the notebook, you will need to populate **default.env** with your OpenAI API key and rename it to **.env**
 \
-:gear: Function logging using @decorators allows for debugging
+:ant: Function logging using @decorators allows for debugging